PipedreamHQ/pipedream/docs/docs/workflows/events/concurrency-and-throttling/README.md

 ## Where Do I Manage Concurrency and Throttling?

-Concurency and throttling can be managed in the **Execution Controls** section of your **Workflow Settings**.
+Concurrency and throttling can be managed in the **Execution Controls** section of your **Workflow Settings**.
 Event queues are currently supported for any workflow that is triggered by an event source.
 Event queues are not currently supported for native workflow triggers (native HTTP, cron, SDK and email).